cloudmesh/classes/docs/source/i523/2017/course/overview.rst

 Then we discuss and contrast 7 views of the process needed to speed data through the DIKW pipeline.

-.. note:: You may find that some videos may have a different lesson,
-	  section or unit number.
-Please ignore this.
-In case the content does not correspond to the title, please let us know.

 * Video: http://youtu.be/lpQ-Q9ZidR4